Vegetation Management

 On average, we invest nearly $200 million across the province each year on reliability.
 This includes investments in more robust equipment, maintenance, and tree trimming.
 In 2023, we invested about $32 million in vegetation management and this has increased to almost $45 million in 2024.

-Click on your county to learn about how we’ve invested in tree trimming in your area.
+Click on your county to learn about how we’ve invested in tree trimming in your area over the last five years.

 Location type icon